 An interesting if scary article by Michiko Kakutani on propaganda and lies.

-A trailer of an interesting film about planetary and human revolutions where Professor Richard Tarnas talks astrological archetypes – he calls it Archetypal Cosmology.
+An introduction to an interesting film about planetary and human revolutions where Professor Richard Tarnas talks astrological archetypes – he calls it Archetypal Cosmology.

 An interesting video on democracy – Daniel Ziblatt will be speaking in Amsterdam for the Johns Adams Institute on January 16th, 2020.
 Good cosmic timing with Saturn Pluto and Ceres together on the 20th!